jnk0le/cortexm-AES/doc/aes/CM85_details.md

 # cortex-m85

+Similarly to CM7, all lookup tables must be placed in DTCM memory.

 ## base impl

 ### CM85_1T

 scalar only

+Uses a single T table per enc/dec cipher and additional inv_sbox for final round in decryption.

 similarly to CM7, dtcm access pattern can be timed by DMA